About HSDR’s Foster Program

 • Must have time to care for foster animals.

-• Able to commit to at least 6 months’ worth of fostering.
+• Must commit to at least 6 months.

-• Must be available to come to scheduled appointments throughout the weekdays.
+• Must be available to come to scheduled appointments.

 • Must abide by the foster agreement signed upon joining the program.